remster85/Elephant/README.md

 # REDUX CRUD EXAMPLE

-This a basic crud react-redux-featherjs application for managing contacts.
+This a basic crud react-redux-featherjs application for managing applications.
 It currently uses MongoDB for the database and FeathersJS for the REST API server.

 https://www.sitepoint.com/crud-app-react-redux-feathersjs/